MassonNN/aiogram/docs/contributing.rst

 Setup project
 -------------

-After activating the environment install `aiogram` from sources and their dependencies:
+After activating the environment install `masogram` from sources and their dependencies:

 .. code-block:: bash

     pip install -e .[dev,test,docs,fast,redis,proxy,i18n]

-It will install :code:`aiogram` in editable mode into your virtual environment and all dependencies.
+It will install :code:`masogram` in editable mode into your virtual environment and all dependencies.

 Making changes in code
 ----------------------